ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 ```javascript
 LogManager.autoLogMethodEntryExit({target:EC,method:/\w/}, { withProfiling:true })
 ```
-The above line will automatically log all methods defined on the _EC_ object
+The above line will automatically log all methods defined on the _EC_ object/namespace

 Other configuration options include automatic logging of execution time, governance usage, and other goodies.